RexManglicmot/optimize_inference_speculative_decoding/README.md

 ## Inspiration
-Running LLMs locally on my Mac (MPS/CPU) was **slow and costly** where each token required a full forward pass. **Speculative decoding** offered a way to **speed up inference** by letting small draft models propose tokens and a large verifier check them in batches.
+Running LLM inference locally on my Mac (MPS/CPU) is **slow and costly** where each token required a full forward pass. **Speculative decoding** offered a way to **speed up inference** by letting small draft models propose tokens and a large verifier check them in batches.
 This project taught me both about LLM acceleration and using cloud GPUs (Vast.ai) for real-world deployments.

 ## Introduction